Interstate 43: History

 Wisconsin had anticipated the Interstates with studies of possible toll roads.
 When the original Interstate System was approved, the state was only given two routes: I-90 and I-94.
 The Wisconsin Transportation Commission submitted a request to add an Interstate in 1953 connecting Milwaukee to Green Bay, a request the federal government denied.
-The commission, after a study by Wisconsin Turnpike Commission—which was established in 1953—submitted a request in 1963 for a route that connected Milwaukee and Superior by way of Green Bay, Wausau, Hurley, and Ashland which could be completed in increments.
+After a study by the Wisconsin Turnpike Commission (which was established in 1953), a request was submitted in 1963 for a route that connected Milwaukee and Superior by way of Green Bay, Wausau, Hurley, and Ashland which could be completed in increments.
 However, only the Milwaukee-to-Green Bay segment was approved.

 The original plan for the northern part of I-43 was to locate it midway between US 141 and US 41, using most of the current alignment of WIS 57 north of WIS 33 in Saukville; additionally, it was proposed to use the Interstate 57 number, though that was changed due to resistance from Illinois to extend its portion through Chicago.
 But farmers and landowners within the corridor opposed the plan.
-According to the opponents of the I-43 construction, what the commission revealed as their plan to construct I-43 along the WIS 57 corridor did not reveal that instead of using the existing right-of-way, the freeway was to be built 2.25 mi west of WIS 57.
+According to the opponents of the I-43 construction, what the commission revealed as their plan to construct I-43 along the WIS 57 corridor did not reveal is that instead of using the existing right-of-way, the freeway was to be built 2.25 mi west of WIS 57.
 This was the case despite the fact that WIS 57 had a wide right-of-way of 300 ft.
 Protests, including farmers bringing their cows to graze on the Wisconsin State Capitol grounds, prompted a compromise to utilize the freeway built for US 141 between Milwaukee and Sheboygan instead, building the remaining freeway for the Interstate itself.
 This plan, particularly the new freeway, met resistance from the Brown, Sheboygan, and Manitowoc county governments.

 Construction first began in 1963 on the freeway that was, at the time, designated US 141.
 The first segment to begin construction was a 3.4 mi segment beginning at the Port Washington Road exit in Milwaukee County.
 An additional 10 mi of the highway were completed in Ozaukee County by 1964.
 In 1965, a 9.3 mi bypass of Sheboygan opened to traffic.
 The last major segment, consisting of 94.4 mi of roadway, was started in 1972 after the last of these governments, Manitowoc County, pledged its support.
 The portion in Milwaukee County extending from the Port Washington Road exit to the Marquette Interchange was completed in 1981 to open the route.
 The route through Milwaukee was platted through the Black-American neighborhood of Bronzeville.
 Historically, segregation and related issues meant that this was the only place in Milwaukee where Black citizens could settle; it was later targeted for renewal to rid the city of what its political leadership saw as slums.
 The Interstate effectively finished off Bronzeville, as thousands of houses were seized via eminent domain and approximately a thousand businesses were razed.